voberle/adventofcode/2023/day14/README.md

 I ran the first few thousands and indeed it was periodic.
 I thought at implementing caching using this, but even with caching, 1 billion iterations is a lot.
 So instead I used some simple math to jump ahead with the iterations using the period.

-One thing to notice is that I had very similar array management code as to day 13.
+Very similar array management code as to day 13.
-This code could be made more reusable and put in a library.